 Wolves are social animals and live in packs.
-Wolves can be on their own when looking for a new pack at the age of two to three years old.
+Wolves can be on their own when looking for a new pack at two to three years old.
 Wolves that are on their own have some different characteristics from wolves in packs.
-Wolves in packs will mark their scent around, and at the edges of their territory, whereas lone wolves will not.
+Wolves in packs will mark their scent around and at the edges of their territory, whereas lone wolves will not.

 Are gray wolves dangerous?